Leestijd: 10 minuten | Dominic Dithurbide | 25 april 2022 |

 Computer Assisted Translation (CAT) is a software application used in website translation workflows, helping to automate the process.
 This translation tool allows translators and reviewers to handle translation and revision tasks faster, efficiently, and consistently.

-CAT tools are commonly used by Language Service Providers (LSPs) and translation and localization companies.
+Language Service Providers (LSPs) and vertaling en lokalisatie companies commonly use CAT tools.
 However, they are also commonly used by freelance translators and bilingual workers in organizations with significant localization needs.

 Computer aided translation tools automate tasks that a linguist would otherwise have to carry out manually.
 These tasks include managing translated content for submitting and editing.
 It first breaks down source content into translation units, often referred to as segments, usually phrases or paragraphs.